East Southsea railway station: History

-Southsea railway station (1885-1904)
+First East Southsea railway station (1885-1904)

 The first terminus station of the Southsea Railway was named Southsea and was built in a grand Queen Anne style.
 The station was located 50 yd to the north of Granada Road, Southsea, and south of the southern side of St. Simon's Church, in St. Ronan's Road, Southsea.
 The station and its tracks were orientated diagonally north-east in parallel with the southern side of St. Ronan's Road, and had three 360 ft long platforms under a glass paned roof.

 Southsea station, along with the Southsea Railway and Fratton railway station were jointly opened on 1 July 1885 by Lady Ada Mary Willis (née Neeld), wife of General Sir George Willis, the Lieutenant Governor of Portsmouth.
 The Southsea Railway was built to serve the fashionable Victorian seaside resort of Southsea, and at its northern end, the Southsea Railway connected to the Portsmouth Direct Line at Fratton railway station.

+The station was renamed East Southsea in May 1896.

-East Southsea railway station (1904-1914)
+Second East Southsea railway station (1904-1914)

 By the twentieth century, the Southsea Railway was experiencing competition with Portsmouth Corporation Transport trams and trolleybuses.
 Conventional steam trains on the line were replaced in 1903 with 56 ft long steam railcars.
 The steam-powered railcars had small wheels and allegedly gave passengers a bumpy ride.
-As a cost-cutting measure, the Southsea Railway leased out the original 1885 Southsea station building in 1904, which become a motor engineers garage.
-The terminus was then moved 50 yd south down the station driveway to a small wooden single platform with a waiting room, built directly on Granada Road named East Southsea station.
+As a cost-cutting measure, the Southsea Railway leased out the original 1885 East Southsea station building in 1904, which become a motor engineers garage.
+The terminus was then moved 50 yd south down the station driveway to a small wooden single platform with a waiting room, built directly on Granada Road also named East Southsea station.

-In 1904, East Southsea station was joined by two unstaffed halt stations at Albert Road and Jessie Road, added to the Southsea Railway line.
+In 1904, the newer, smaller East Southsea station was joined by two unstaffed halt stations at Albert Road and Jessie Road, added to the Southsea Railway line.
 These additions were initially a success, but were unable to compete with Portsmouth's burgeoning tramway network and passenger numbers began to decline.

 Closure, First World War and fate

 By 1914, the threat of the First World War loomed.
 The final nail in the Southsea Railway's coffin was a government directive issued shortly after the declaration of war to the effect that railways unable to support themselves would cease operations at the earliest opportunity; and, as the line clearly fell into this category, the last train ran on 6 August 1914.
-The original 1885 Southsea station at Granada Road was used as a munitions store during the war., while the rail line itself served as an additional overflow siding from Fratton railway station's goods yard.
+The original 1885 East Southsea station at Granada Road was used as a munitions store during the war., while the rail line itself served as an additional overflow siding from Fratton railway station's goods yard.

 After the war, the Southsea Railway and its stations lay abandoned.
 Partial removal of the line was sanctioned by Section 55 of the Southern Railway Act 1923.
-The 1885 Southsea station at Granada Road was converted into a road vehicle garage business, until it was fully demolished and cleared in the 1970s.
+The original 1885 East Southsea station at Granada Road was converted into a road vehicle garage business, until it was fully demolished and cleared in the 1970s.